PamNawi/BlueAgate/content/Study Notes/Game Development/Game Design/Courses/Level Design For Games/Week 05.md

 Sound design contributes to the overall atmosphere and immersion.
 Ambient sounds, music and sound effects can complement the visual elements and create a more immersive experience for the players.

 # Districts
-Divide the big area in smaller and distinct pieces
+Can create distinct areas within the level.
+Have factors that can differentiate these districts, such as architectural styles, environmental features or gameplay mechanics:
-- Add the sense of variety
+⭐ Add the sense of variety
-- Use visual language to differentiate then
+⭐Use visual language to differentiate then
 # Landmarks, POIs, Focal Points
 _Landmark:_ Structures that help the player to navigate around the level _POI:_ Area of location to get the player attention